From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate discussion: The chambers of the X (previously Twitter) conversation

 In Fig. \ref{fig:aggregate_overlap_similarities_matrix}, we present the aggregate chamber overlap matrix, $\bm{Q}$, where we sort the users according to the rank given by the spectral clustering algorithm (see Fig. \ref{fig:eigenvector} in Appendix \ref{app:unsupervised_communities}).
 We observe a clear block structure that separates the climate skeptics (top left) from the climate believers (bottom right).
-Notice that the in-block overlaps are often two-digit percentages: a large fraction of the chamber is shared for users in the same community.
-Moreover, in Fig. \ref{fig:aggregate_overlap_similarities_network} we show the resulting network constructed with $\bm{Q}$, where the node colors represent the partition found by the spectral clustering algorithm.
+Notice that the in-block overlaps are often two-digit percentages: a large fraction of the chamber is shared by users in the same community.
+Moreover, in Fig. \ref{fig:aggregate_overlap_similarities_network}, we show the resulting network constructed with $\bm{Q}$, where the node colors represent the partition found by the spectral clustering algorithm.
 We observe two well-separated groups that correspond to the climate believers and climate skeptics discussed before.
-We also observe four satellite nodes, namely, \textit{BhadDhad}, \textit{narendramodi}, \textit{sunfloweraidi}, and \textit{LilNasX} that have a significantly lower overlap than the rest of the in-group user pairs.
+When manually labeling users, we identified a third group that includes news channels and other media accounts.
+Spectral clustering only produces two classes.
+However, accounts manually labeled as neutral—namely \textit{CNN, NYTimes, ajplus}, and \textit{nowthisnews}—are statistically indistinguishable from the climate believers group, so spectral clustering assigns them to the climate believers cluster.
+Given this statistical similarity, other clustering algorithms would likely also assign these news media accounts to the climate believers.
+Ignoring neutral users, unsupervised clustering achieved perfect accuracy in comparison to manual labeling.
+However, the leading users \textit{BhadDhad} and \textit{LilNasX} exhibit a significantly low overlap with every leading user, so another clustering algorithm would probably make isolated clusters for them.
+We find two other users with a significantly lower overlap than the rest of the in-group user pairs, namely, \textit{narendramodi} and \textit{sunfloweraidi}.
 In a few cases, there are cross-chamber overlaps that are higher than the average cross-chamber overlap, such as in the pair \textit{cathmckenna}(believer)-\textit{RealSaavedra}(skeptic).
-However, such cross-chamber overlaps are much smaller than the within-chamber overlaps.
+However, such cross-chamber overlaps are much smaller than those within chambers.